braj29/wise-vision/README.md

 app_file: app.py
 pinned: false
 license: mit

 This project is result of submission to the ETH AI Center GainForest Hackathon for XPrize.
+This project and its dataset is selected among 3 others for preprocessing for the XPRIZE Finale (8 others selected for deployment) by the BiodivX Team (one of the six finalists for the $ 10M XPRIZE)

 The APP is hosted on HuggingFace Spaces, check out: https://huggingface.co/spaces/TeamWiseVision/Wise-Vision-App .
 (PS: Due to some git issues the data for classification was not fully added hence the pipeline is not fully complete)